Whiffer/SampleSectionedQuery/README.md

 5. Tapping the 'Attribute Filter' button will alternate between showing all Attributes and only the first Attribute of each Item (i.e. Section).

+6. Tapping the 'Toggle Section Grouping' button will alternate between grouping Attributes by their related Item and by their own order property.